 The Government of Uganda has several policies to promote standards of living and livelihood security of refugees.
 The refugee response is led by the Office of the Prime Minister (OPM) Department of Refugees.
-The Office of the Prime Minister's Strategy, "Settlement Transformation Agenda", which is framed within the Government's second National Development Plan 2016-2020 (NDP2) aims to achieve self-reliance for refugees and to promote social development in refugee-hosting areas through supporting land management, sustainable livelihoods, governance and rule of law, environmental protection and community infrastructure.
-Moreover, the Ugandan Government in partnership with the United Nations High Commissioner for Refugees (UNHCR) is in the process of developing a self-reliance strategy "Refugee and Host Population Empowerment" (ReHOPE) programme, which endeavours to enhance the socio-economic integration of refugees in their districts as part of a sustainable solution.
+The Office of the Prime Minister's Strategy, "Settlement Transformation Agenda", which was framed within the Government's second National Development Plan 2016-2020 (NDP2) aimsed to achieve self-reliance for refugees and to promote social development in refugee-hosting areas through supporting land management, sustainable livelihoods, governance and rule of law, environmental protection and community infrastructure.
+At the time of the adoption of the original Action Document in December 2015, the Ugandan Government in partnership with the United Nations High Commissioner for Refugees (UNHCR) is were in the process of developing a self-reliance strategy "Refugee and Host Population Empowerment" (ReHOPE) programme, which was finally approved in June 2017 and endeavours to enhance the socio-economic integration of refugees in their districts as part of a sustainable solution.
+Despite the progressive policies of the Government of Uganda and the support from the international community to improve welfare of the refugees and the host populations, many obstacles remain to prevent self-reliance.
+As a consequence, in the framework of the NDPIII, as part of the objective to stimulate the growth potential of the sub-regions through area-based agribusiness LED initiatives, the focus on self-reliance is even stronger and it aims at developing targeted agri-LED interventions for refugees and host communities.
+However, notwithstanding the increase in resilience among refugees has been observed since 2018, refugee and host populations remain at risk of recurring shocks.
+Refugees have fewer physical and agricultural assets compared to host communities, with physical assets contributing to resilience in Adjumani, Arua, Kamwenge, Kiryandongo, Kyegegwa, Lamwo and Obongi Districts and agricultural assets contributing to increased resilience in Isingiro, Kikuube and Yumbe Districts.

-However, despite the progressive policies of the Government of Uganda and the support from the international community to improve welfare of the refugees and the host populations, many obstacles remain to prevent self-reliance.
-In terms of securing income, even skilled refugees face widespread unemployment, non-skilled ones have limited access to education and training, and there is a general context of discrimination, exploitation, and competition over limited resources.
+In terms of securing income, even skilled refugees face widespread unemployment, nonskilled ones have limited access to education and training, and there is a general context of discrimination, exploitation, and competition over limited resources.
 In addition to challenges preventing income security, further obstacles restricting access to food security also prevent self-reliance among refugees.
 The increasing number of displaced people and the significant increase in average length of stay over the past several decades becomes a growing problem.